Case Study: Smosh, Lucky Lopez & Poetik Flakko

 Get started today with Breeze creator capital

-For creators who are ready to scale but don’t want to give up their creative control or future revenue, access to funding can be a game-changer.
-Whether it's buying back a legacy channel, launching a new content studio, or investing in a bigger production pipeline—these aren’t small moves.
-But they’re the moves that take a channel from steady to skyrocketing.
+For creators who are ready to scale but don’t want to give up their creative control or future revenue, access to creator funding can be a game-changer.
+Whether it's buying back a legacy channel, launching a new content studio, or investing in a bigger production pipeline, these bold moves can take a channel from steady growth to substaintial YouTube business growth

-Today we’re sharing how these creators—Smosh, Lucky Lopez, and Poetikk Flakko—used Breeze to take bold steps forward and grow their channels.
-Their stories show just how powerful the right funding partner can be.
+Today, we’re sharing how these creators -Smosh, Lucky Lopez, and Poetikk Flakko - leveraged Breeze creator financing to take bold steps forward and grow their channels.
+Their stories show just how powerful the right YouTube funding partner can be to help accelerate growth and maximize AdSense revenue that goes right back to the creators.

 Why Breeze Funding for Creators Matters:

-Today’s YouTubers are running full-scale businesses—producing content, managing teams, launching side brands, and making major investments in their long-term growth.
+Today’s YouTubers are running full-scale content businesses, producing content, managing teams, launching side brands, and making major investments in their long-term growth.
 But those big moves often require upfront capital.
 Traditional funding options?
 They can be slow, restrictive, or demand a cut of future revenue.

 Creator Study #1: